mastodon/documentation/archetypes/methods.md

 ##### 403: Forbidden

-Authorized user is not allowed to perform this action, or invalid or missing Authorization header
+Authorized user is missing a permission, or invalid or missing Authorization header

 ```javascript
 {